 The Royal Navy had identified the need for a rapid-firing, multi-barrelled close-range anti-aircraft weapon at an early stage.
 Design work for such a weapon began in 1923 based on the earlier Mark II, undoubtedly to utilise the enormous stocks of 2-pounder ammunition left over from the First World War.
 Lack of funding led to a convoluted and drawn-out design and trials history, and it was not until 1930 that these weapons began to enter service.
 Known as the QF 2-pounder Mark VIII, it is usually referred to as the multiple pom-pom.
 The initial mounting was the 11.8 to 17.35 ton, eight-barrelled mounting Mark V (later Mark VI), suitable for ships of cruiser and aircraft carrier size upward.
 From 1935, the quadruple mounting Mark VII, essentially half a Mark V or VI, entered service for ships of destroyer and cruiser size.These multiple gun mounts required four different guns and were nicknamed the “Chicago Piano”.
 The mount had two rows each of two or four guns.
 Guns were produced in both right- and left-hand and “inner” and “outer” so that the feed and ejector mechanisms matched.
 Single-barrelled mounts, the Mark VIII (manual) and Mark XVI (power operated), were also widely used, mainly in small escorts (such as the Flower-class corvettes) and coastal craft (especially early Fairmile ‘D’ motor gunboats).
 An interesting feature was the very large magazine, from 140 rounds per gun for the eight-barrelled mount, to 56 rounds for the single mounts.
 This large ammunition capacity gave the eight-barrelled mount the ability to fire continuously for 73 seconds without reloading.
 A high velocity (HV), 1.8 lb.
 (820 g), round was developed for the pom-pom, just prior to World War II, which raised the new gun muzzle velocity from 2,040 ft/s (622 m/s) to 2400 ft/s (732 m/s).
 Many older mountings were modified with conversions kits to fire HV ammunition, while most newly manufactured mounts were factory built to fire HV ammunition.
 A mount modified or designed for HV ammunition was given a ‘*’ designation; for example a Mk V mount modified for HV ammunition would be designated Mk V*.

-The following photograph shows the complete rounds, notice how short the brass case is compared to the rest of the round.The flaring visible on the ends of each casing seems to be a bi-product of the firing process as most examples seem to exhibit this feature.
+The following photograph shows the complete rounds, notice how short the brass case is compared to the rest of the round.The flaring visible on the ends of each casing seems to be very common and was done to turn the casings into a small vase as a souvenir.

 Blank ammunition is used during training exercises to give a much safe round that still makes the same noise as a live cartridge.
 These are fired both by troops to get used to using their weapons and at them by instructors to simulate the chaos of battle.
 Tonight we are looking at a British Army L13A1 blank cartridge introduced in 1970:This cartridge is in 7.62mm calibre and replaced the earlier L10A2 cartridge which had been withdrawn as being 20% too heavy due to thicker than required casing walls.
 The L13A1 was 2g lighter than the earlier L10A2.
 Externally the round looks identical to its predecessor, with a long neck and an un-ringed Berdan Primer:As can be seen the headstamp has the cartridge type ‘L13A1’, the year of manufacture ‘1976’ and the initial ‘RG’.
 ‘RG’ stands for Radway Green, a Royal Ordnance Factory in Cheshire that was set up in 1940.
 The factory is still producing small arms for the British Army, but is now part of BAE Systems.
 The tip of the blank has green lacquer on it:This lacquer helped keep moisture out of the cartridge, ensuring it would fire successfully when needed.